teor2345/walking-onions-wip/specs/03-voting-and-authorities.md

 limited format, and contain a small set of tags indicating how they are to be formatted.

+    ; VoteDocument is a top-level signed vote.
     VoteDocument = [
         sig : [ + SingleSig ],
         lifetime : LifespanInfo,
         body : bstr .cbor VoteContent
     ]

+    ; XXXX I need to decide what to do with VoteableSection.
+In my ;   original design, all voteable objects were self-describing, ;   but we need to decide whether that makes sense.

     VoteContent = {
+        ; Information about the voter itself
         voter : VoterSection,
-        meta : MetaSection .within VoteableSection,
+        ; Meta-information that the authorities vote on, which does ; not actually appear in the ENDIVE or consensus directory. meta : MetaSection .within VoteableSection,
-        client-root : RootSection .within VoteableSection,
+        ; Fields that appear in the client root document. client-root : RootSection .within VoteableSection,
-        server-root : RootSection .within VoteableSection,
+        ; Fields that appear in the server root document. server-root : RootSection .within VoteableSection,
+        ; Information that the authority wants to share about this ; vote, which is not for voting. notes : NoteSection,
+        ; Information about each relay.
         relays : RelaySection,
+        ; Information about indices.
         indices : IndexSection,
         * tstr => any
     }

     VoterSection = {
+        ; human-memorable name
         name : tstr,

-        ? ul : [ *LinkSpec ],
+        ; List of link specifiers to use when uploading to this ; authority.
+(See proposal for dirport link specifier) ? ul : [ *LinkSpec ],

+        ; List of link specifiers to use when downloading from this authority.
         ? dl : [ *LinkSpec ],

+        ; contact information for this authority.
         ? contact : tstr,

-        certs : [ + VoterCert ] ,
+        ; certificates tying this authority's long-term identity ; key(s) to the signing keys it's using to vote. certs : [ + VoterCert ] ,

+        ; legacy certificate in format given by dir-spec.txt.
         ? legacy-cert : tstr,

+        ; for extensions
         * tstr => any,
     }

+    // nonconformant with VoteableSection XXX
     MetaSection = {
+       ; List of supportd consensus methods.
+       consensus-methods : [ + uint ],
+       ; Seconds to allocate for voting and distributing signatures
+       voting-delay: [ vote_seconds: uint, dist_seconds: uint ],
+       ; Proposed time till next vote.
+       voting-interval : uint,
+       ; proposed lifetime for the SNIPs and endives
+       snip_lifetime: Lifetime,
+       ; proposed lifetime for client root document c_root_lifetime : Lifetime,
+       ; proposed lifetime for server root document s_root_lifetime : Lifetime,
+       ; Current and previous shared-random values
+       ? cur-shared-rand : [ reveals : uint, rand : bstr ],
+       ? prev-shared-rand : [ reveals : uint, rand : bstr ],
+       ?shared-rand-commit : SRCommit,
+       ; Parameters used for voting only.
        * tstr => Voteable
     };

+    SRCommit = [
+       ver : uint,
+       alg : tstr,
+       ident : bstr,
+       commit : bstr,
+       ? reveal : bstr
+    ]

     RootSection = {
+       ? versions : [ * tstr ],
+       ? require-protos : ProtoVersions,
+       ? recommend-protos : ProtoVersions,
+       ? params : NetParams,
        * tstr => Voteable
+    }

+    NoteSection = {
+       flag-thresholds : { tstr => any },
+       bw-file-headers : {tstr => any },
+       * tstr => any
     }
     RelaySection = {
        * bstr => RelayInfo .within VotingRule,
     }